whisthq/whist/protocol/whist/debug/README.md

 void whist_plotter_insert_sample(const char* label, double x, double y);
 ```

-This function can be called anywhere inside the `WhistClient`.
+This function can be called at any place.
 The first parameter `label` is the label of data point `{x,y}`, data point with same label are considered to belong to a same data collection and has the same color in plotting.
 The `x` and `y`, are self-explained values to be plotted.

 #### Data Exporting API: